tasmota/docs/Home.md

+> [!WARNING]
-!> Make sure to read Installation to see some new features in action
+> Make sure to read Installation to see some new features in action

+> [!TIP]
-?> Click on "Peripherals" to see morphing sidebar depending on folder
+> Click on "Peripherals" to see morphing sidebar depending on folder

+> [!NOTE]
+> Did you notice the different blockquotes???

+> [!TIP|label:Theo Says|icon:fas fa-plug]
+> We can even make our own heading text and/or icon

+Glossary test: Module
+ Component

 ### Whats New?

 <!-- tabs:start -->

 #### ** 2019-11-15 **
 We present the official Tasmota firmware flashing tool: